 After the user publishes the data source, an available client in the pool facilitates the live queries.
 That’s all there is to it.

 To get started, users publish a data source to Tableau Online, and select the option to maintain a live connection.
 Or, publish a workbook, and select the option to publish the data source separately, and then specify a live connection.
-For more information about publishing data sources, see Publish a Data Source in the Tableau Help.
+For more information about publishing data sources, see Publish a Bridge Data Source with a Live Connection.

-Note: If publishing a data source that connects to a private cloud database, after publishing, the user must follow steps 1-5 from Set Up a Refresh Schedule Using Bridge to ensure Bridge is used to facilitate the data freshness tasks.
+Note: If publishing a data source that connects to a private cloud database, follow the steps described at Publish private cloud-based data sources(Link opens in a new window) to ensure Bridge is used to facilitate the data freshness tasks.